ozlev/elections_israel_2019_04_09_analysis/README.md

 ## Israeli Election 2019  Analysis
 Some code to analyze data from the Israeli General Elections held on April 9, 2019

+Feel free to add more tests and analyses to it, just don't cheat!

 ## How to Use
 The expb.csv file contains the data from the Central Election Committee site https://votes21.bechirot.gov.il